 He dropped the sealant patch on the ground.
 He lifted the morphine syringe case up to his mouth and used both his teeth and his left hand to open the case.
 He grabbed the syringe out with his mouth and used his left hand to pull up the armored sleeve on his right arm.
-He grabbed the syringe and injected it a few inches above the messy stump.
+He injected it a few inches above the messy stump.
 It hurt, but the pain was minimal in comparison to the exposed nerves.

 “All right.
 AI?”

-“If I pass out I need you to wake me immediately.
+“If I pass out, I need you to wake me immediately.
 Don’t let me fall asleep.”

-“As you wish Sir.”
+“As you wish, Sir.”

 The morphine acted fast.
-It didn’t block out the pain entirely but it was much more manageable.
+It didn’t block out the pain entirely, but it was much more manageable.
 Roderick winced in advance.
 He knew what was coming next.

-Roderick thrust the blue flame onto his stump and screamed.
-A scream that carried across the kilometers.
+Roderick thrust the blue flame onto his stump and screamed, a scream that carried across the kilometers.
 A war cry of pain and victory.
-Roderick felt his body’s desire to lose consciousness, he fought it.
+Roderick felt his body’s desire to lose consciousness; he fought it.
 A few more seconds and the wound would close, for now.

 Roderick considered laying down in the back of the wrecked Dugger for a moment, then thought better of it.
 He had to be visible, had to contact his men.
 It was either that, or he had to find shelter before daybreak.

 Roderick reviewed the day again and again, through the mirage of morphine.
-He knew it was unfortunate that Rocky’s virus required the cities security codes to work properly.
+He knew it was unfortunate that Rocky’s virus required the city’s security codes to work properly.
 The Langeles codes had not been easy to obtain.
-Eleven cities remained and Roderick could think of only one path to absolute victory, especially with a fifth of his force destroyed.
+Eleven cities remained, and Roderick could think of only one path to absolute victory, especially with a fifth of his force destroyed.
 Runner 17 was the key.
 If he wanted to destroy the rest of the cities, he would have to find him.